nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Acceptable Values:
 1. INDEX - Number (1 to current size of the contact book)
-2. NAME - any value is possible
+2. NAME - Alphabets, numbers and space characters only
-3. PHONE_NUMBER - Numbers (0-9) and symbols, no alphabets
+3. PHONE_NUMBER - Numbers only and at least 3 digits long
-4. EMAIL - string in valid email format
+4. EMAIL - Alphabets, numbers and symbols only
 5. ADDRESS - any value is possible
 6. NEXT_KIN - Alphabets, numbers and space characters only
 7. NEXT_KIN_PHONE - Numbers only and at least 3 digits long